Master’s in Adult Education

 A Master's Degree in Adult Education opens the doors to many career opportunities.
 Below are some common paths graduates take.

 Many Adult Education graduates go into a career of teaching adults in a classroom setting at colleges, universities, vocational schools, community colleges, and other educational establishments.
+Find out more on how to become a college professor.

 Those with a Master's Degree in Adult Education may also seek work as an administrator in order to help manage faculty, staff, and school curriculum.